agilepartner/craft-challenges/_culture/community-of-practice.md

 title: Community of practice
 image: /craft-challenges/assets/images/culture/cop.png
 category: culture
-description: Simply have a coffre break with someone you don't know or don't know very well.
+description: A group of people who share a concern or a passion for something they do.
 ---